 How to research the history, development, architecture, collections and management of the State Library of Victoria.

-The original Library motto was ‘Delectant domi non impediunt foris peregrinantur’ ('a delight at home, and no hindrance abroad'), from Cicero, Pro archia poeta, cap.7.
+The original Library motto was ‘Delectant domi non impediunt foris peregrinantur’ ('a delight at home, and no hindrance abroad'), from Cicero, Pro archia poeta, cap.7; a reflection on the way that books enhance life, wherever one is in the world.
 The original seal featured a bookshelf motif.
 This seal and motto were used from 1854, and many older books in the collection have this seal and motto stamped on their covers.

 This seal and motto are featured on the entrance to the Library's Village Roadshow Theatrette (Entry 3, La Trobe Street, formerly the La Trobe Library).
 The motto is also incorporated in the design of several stained glass windows (1910) which decorate the stairwells in the west and north links of the Dome.